 Phase 2

-RNA sequencing and Th1 biomarker assessment detected numeric reductions in IFN-γ, CXCL10, and a statistically significant decrease in CXCL9 (P<0.05).
-Prof. Maryanne Senna (Harvard Medical School, MA, USA) said that this suggested an attenuation of key inflammatory scalp biomarkers in FFA by delgocitinib cream.
-“Transcriptomic analysis showed that delgocitinib lesions had a 4% improvement towards non-lesional scalp skin compared with the vehicle-treated patients who actually had 33% worsening of their transcriptomic profile,” she added.
+RNA sequencing and Th1 biomarker assessment detected numerical reductions in IFN-γ and CXCL10, and a statistically significant decrease in CXCL9 (P<0.05).
+Prof. Senna said that this suggests an attenuation of key inflammatory scalp biomarkers in FFA by delgocitinib cream.
+“Transcriptomic analysis showed that delgocitinib lesions had a 4% improvement towards non-lesional scalp skin compared with the vehicle-treated patients, who actually had 33% worsening of their transcriptomic profile,” she added.
 At week 12, the FFASS decrease was significantly superior to the vehicle (P=0.023) and LPPAI showed numerically greater changes on delgocitinib.

 In an open-label extension phase until week 24, all participants continued on the study drug.
 An exploratory analysis found hair regrowth to some extent for all participants on delgocitinib at week 24.
 An average of 6.9 new hairs was observed in trichoscopy of 1 cm2 scalp of the participants treated with delgocitinib at week 12, in contrast to a loss of 11.1 hairs in the vehicle group.

-“If we could recapitulate this data in larger clinical trials, this could be potentially a promising therapeutic option for this patient population,” Prof. Senna concluded
+“If we could recapitulate this data in larger clinical trials, this could potentially be a promising therapeutic option for this patient population,” Prof. Senna concluded.

 1. Senna MM, et al. Randomized vehicle-controlled clinical trial with the topical JAK inhibitor delgocitinib in patients with frontal fibrosing alopecia demonstrates biomarker and clinical efficacy.
 D3T01.4F, EADV Congress 2024, 25–28 September, Amsterdam, the Netherlands.